Chiral excitation flows of a multinode network based on synthetic gauge fields: Chiral flows in multinode networks

 \subsection{Discussion of the criteria}

-From the study of constructing the Hamiltonian~\eqref{nnodeaSGF} for achieving the $n$-node chiral flow, we conclude that there are two essential ingredients for inducing perfect chiral flows: (i) the symmetric and equally spaced energy spectrum in a specific excitation subspace and (ii) a complete set of the paired chiral modes.
+From the study of constructing the Hamiltonian~\eqref{nnodeaSGF} for achieving the $n$-node chiral flow, we conclude that there are two essential ingredients for inducing perfect chiral flows: (i) a symmetric and equally spaced energy spectrum in a specific excitation subspace and (ii) a complete set of the paired chiral modes.
 The symmetric spectrum is usually obtained from the chiral symmetry of Hamiltonians in previous models, and it guarantees that each set of paired chiral modes with opposite energies contributes a propagating wave of the excitation in the network.
-Then, the equally spaced energy levels facilitate the interference of all pairs of chiral modes on each site, leading to a perfect site-by-site chiral flow.
-In particular, the chiral symmetry is not a necessity, as we can only generate the chiral flow in a specific subspace.
-For example, when we add on-site potential $U$ to the three-node boson chiral flow Hamiltonian such that $H'=\sum_{j=1}^3 U \hat{n}_j^2+ (iJ_0 a_j^\dagger a_{j+1} + \mathrm{H.c.})$, the chiral symmetry is broken.
-However, there is still a symmetric spectrum in the single-excitation subspace, allowing for the existence of the chiral flow.
+The equally spaced energy levels then facilitate the interference of all pairs of chiral modes on each site, leading to a perfect site-by-site chiral flow.
+In particular, chiral symmetry of the whole Hamiltonian is not a prerequisite because we can build a symmetric spectrum and perform the perfect chiral flow exclusively within a specific subspace or several subspaces.
+For example, when we add the on-site potential $U$ (photon-photon interactions) to the three-node bosonic chiral-flow Hamiltonian such that $H'=\sum_{j=1}^3 U \hat{n}_j^2+ (iJ_0 a_j^\dagger a_{j+1} + \mathrm{H.c.})$, the chiral symmetry is broken; however, there is still a symmetric spectrum in the single-excitation subspace, allowing for the existence of the chiral flow.
 As the potential $U\gg J_0$, the energy spectrum in the double-excitation subspace also becomes nearly symmetric.
-In this sense, it forms a hard-core boson system and mimics the three-node spin-SGF network, resulting in opposite chiral flows in these two subspaces~\cite{Nat.Phys.2017Roushan}.
+In this sense, it forms a hard-core bosonic system and mimics the three-node spin-SGF network, resulting in opposite chiral flows in these two subspaces~\cite{Nat.Phys.2017Roushan}.